rhargreaves/mega-drive-usb-link/README.md

-# Mega Drive Everdrive USB Link POC
+# Mega Drive USB Link
 Proving that you can send bits over USB to the Everdrive cart

 ## References